codefresh-io/cap-docs.codefresh.io/_docs/installation/installation-options.md

   For more information on how to set up the hosted environment, including provisioning hosted runtimes, see [Set up Hosted GitOps]({{site.baseurl}}/docs/installation/hosted-runtime/).

+### Hybrid GitOps
-* **Hybrid GitOps** environments, with Argo CD installed in the customer's cluster.
+The hybrid version of GitOps, has Argo CD installed in the customer's cluster.
-  The runtime is installed in the customer's cluster, and managed by the customer.
+Hybrid GitOps is installed in the customer's cluster, and managed by the customer.
-  Hybrid environments are optimal for organizations that want to manage CI/CD operations within their premises, or have other security constraints.
-Hybrid installations strike the perfect balance between security, flexibility, and ease of use.
-Codefresh maintains and manages most aspects of the platform, apart from installing and upgrading runtimes which are managed by the customer.
+The Hybrid GitOps Runtime is optimal for organizations with security constraints, wanting to manage CI/CD operations within their premises.
+Hybrid GitOps strikes the perfect balance between security, flexibility, and ease of use.
+Codefresh maintains and manages most aspects of the platform, apart from installing and upgrading Hybrid GitOps Runtimes which are managed by the customer.

 {% include